zhezhangsh/PAClindrome/README.md

 Second, copy the script [script/run_paclindrome](script/run_paclindrome) to a directory in your path (or you can just make a symlink to the script).

-Now, you are ready to go (assume the config file is in the current directory witht the default name *config.txt*):
+Now, you are ready to go (assume the config file is in the current directory witht the default name <b>config.txt</b>):

 ```
  $ run_paclindrome